 For the more open minded organizations, this plan can bring a lot of fun and boost employees devotion.

-Have photograph of your group on a wall, or frame them around the workplace.
-Group photograph, funny photograph, events photograph or random photograph snapped when people were not watching.
+Have photographs of your group on a wall, or frame them around the workplace.
+Group photographs, funny photographs, events photographs, or random photographs snapped when people were not watching.
 It is a cultural element that can promote and foster work relationships and employee engagement.

 7. Play the Happiness at Work card game

 By applying your mind’s information and how we work mutually, prefer Happiness @ Work engages adult learners in a different and influential way.
-It is an influential tool that connects knowledge, application, humor and team-building in thrill, facilitative knowledge and it educates science-based tools in a way that allow people to safely raise and talk about issues, you build faith, and increase engagement.
+It is an influential tool that connects knowledge, application, humor, and team-building in thrill, facilitative knowledge and it educates science-based tools in a way that allows people to safely raise and talk about issues, build faith, and increase engagement.